-In 2015 the sol depreciated significantly against the U.S. dollar and remained relatively stable until the beginning of 2020.
-However, during 2020, the sol rapidly depreciated against the U.S. dollar as a result of the COVID-19 pandemic and is expected to remain at relatively high levels of depreciation during 2020.
+In 2015, the sol depreciated significantly against the U.S. dollar and remained relatively stable until the beginning of 2020.
+However, during 2020, the sol rapidly depreciated against the U.S. dollar as a result of the COVID-19 pandemic, which in 2021 continued to depreciate in the run up to the general election due to political uncertainty.
 In this context, any future changes in the value of the sol against the U.S. dollar and other foreign currencies could adversely affect our financial condition and results of operations to the extent that our subsidiaries maintain a gap between foreign denominated assets and liabilities.

 The Peruvian government adopted a policy to encourage the de-dollarization of the Peruvian economy.
 This policy included promoting the development of a sol capital market and local currency yield curves.
-The proportion of outstanding loans in the banking system denominated in U.S. dollars has fallen from 51.0% as of December 31, 2011 to 25.4% as of December 31, 2020, according to figures published by the SBS.
-The percentage of deposits in the banking system denominated in U.S. dollars was approximately 47.3% as of December 31, 2011 compared to 37.9% as of December 31, 2020.
-Interbank's proportion of loans in soles grew from 53.2% as of December 31, 2011 to 78.0% as of December 31, 2020, while deposits in soles increased from 56.8% as of December 31, 2011 to 68.8% as of December 31, 2020.
+The proportion of outstanding loans in the banking system denominated in U.S. dollars has fallen from 51.0% as of December 31, 2011 to 26.0% as of December 31, 2021, according to figures published by the SBS.
+The percentage of deposits in the banking system denominated in U.S. dollars was approximately 47.3% as of December 31, 2011 compared to 43.0% as of December 31, 2021.
+Interbank's proportion of loans in soles grew from 53.2% as of December 31, 2011 to 75.8% as of December 31, 2021, while deposits in soles increased from 56.8% as of December 31, 2011 to 63.4% as of December 31, 2021.

-As of December 31, 2020, 61.8% of Interseguro's investment portfolio was invested in soles and 38.2% was invested in U.S. dollars.
+As of December 31, 2021, 62.1% of Interseguro's investment portfolio was invested in soles and 37.9% was invested in U.S. dollars.
 According to Interseguro's investment policy, it allocates the currency of its investment portfolio to mitigate potential currency volatility between its investment assets and its insurance liabilities as observed since the commencement of the COVID-19 outbreak.